 The interview is going along smoothly.
 You are psyched that "this may be the one."
 And then it happens.
 Out of nowhere.
 "Are you considering having children?"
 Or, "How long has your family been in this country?"
 Or, "Your people place a high value on that, don't they?"
 Or, "You've done amazingly well for someone in a wheelchair.
-How long have you had to use one?"
+Do you need a special car to drive?"

 On the surface these questions may seem innocent enough.
 And most of the time, they are truly asked in innocence.
-Yet the structure, format, and context of the question is entirely illegal.
+Yet the structure, format, and/or context of the question may be illegal.
 So what do you do?
 How do you respond?

-Ironically, many illegal questions are asked when the untrained interviewer is trying to be friendly by showing an interest in you personally and asks a seemingly innocent question about your personal life or family background.
-Therefore, any attempt by the candidate to assert their constitutional rights will merely throw up the defense shields and put an end to mutual consideration.
-Warning lights go on, sirens sound, and the interviewer begins backing down from what may have otherwise been a high level of interest in you.
+Ironically, many illegal questions are asked when an untrained interviewer is trying to be friendly by showing an interest in you personally and asks a seemingly innocent question about your personal life or family background.
+Therefore, any attempt by the candidate to assert their constitutional rights will merely throw up the corporate defense shields and put an end to mutual consideration.
+Warning lights go on, sirens sound, and the interviewer begins backing down from what may have otherwise been a high level of interest in you as a potential employee.

 Unless the question is blatantly discriminatory—and yes, blatant discrimination does still take place—your best option is to move on to other things.
 But if it is blatant and offensive, you have every right to terminate the interview and walk out.

 It should be noted that just because an illegal question has been asked does not necessarily mean a crime has been committed.
-It is up to a court of law to determine whether the information was used in a discriminatory manner.
+Should you decide to pursue a legal course of action, it is up to a court of law to determine whether the information was used in a discriminatory manner.